-CVM has selected film excerpts and trailers for our DVDs online at our CVM channel on vimeo.com/ We no longer have a VOD channel, due to abuse.
+CVM has selected film excerpts and trailers for our DVDs online at our CVM channel on vimeo.com/ We have a few titles on our vimeo VOD channel.

 CVM licenses digital copies of selected Fischinger, Belson and Bute films (and other artists' work) for museum exhibitions, under appropriate circumstances.
 For a list of museum exhibitions with films from our collections, please see our Screenings and Events page.

 CVM's archive includes an extensive collection of Hy Hirsh original photography and research materials.
 CVM's collections include holdings in numerous areas of Visual Music, including documentation (film, video, clippings, documents, photos, monographs) of early color organ experiments and 1960s light shows; extensive resources on Color Music, the history of avant-garde cinema in California, and the history of Visual Music.
 See below for more details.
 Some resources can also be found on our online Library.
 We're launching online exhibits featuring materials from the collection through a Patreon channel in Spring 2019, contact us for more information..

 CVM also collects work of selected Contemporary Artists, and has a collection of film/video/digital work and artwork for a range of Visual Music artists across many decades.